Syllabus

 1. Each student will have ten “grace days” to use on homework assignments.
 These grace days intentionally accommodate both time management difficulties and brief illnesses.
 We recommend saving a few grace days for brief unexpected disruptions in your schedule.
 No more than two grace days may be used on any one homework assignment.

 2. Extensions will be granted should there arise circumstances beyond your control that substantially impede your ability to complete coursework.
 Notify your professor as soon as feasible in these cases.
 Examples of such circumstances include (but are not limited to) long-term illness and loss of housing.
-To ensure fairness toward all students, I will request documentation of such circumstances.
+To ensure fairness toward all students, we will request documentation of such circumstances.

 Drop Policy: